 It’s a question that pops up from time to time, usually at the end of a good presentation.
 And actually it’s not an easy one to answer, not without sounding overly evasive or a little bit dim.
 Because basically, design inspiration can come from pretty much any source.
 This is very slightly all encompassing (if that even makes sense?) and a touch vague.

-Never-the-less, it can come from almost anywhere; knowledge you gain from the Internet today searching for a broad search term or from something an ancient relative told when you were a child.
+Never-the-less, it can come from almost anywhere; knowledge you gain from the Internet today searching for a broad search term or from something an ancient relative told when you were a child, if you want some more accessibility at the office you you can increase the profitable ideas for work, check this wifi service for offices.
 It can come from a famous painting you saw when on a family trip or a holiday snap of a land mark in a far off country It can be anything from a Liberty pattern print scarf, graffiti from your journey to work or a child’s finger painting.
 Inspiration can come from the most obvious or the most obscure of places.
 It can come as soon as you see the brief or an hour before the presentation.
 It is random and sometimes annoying.

 recognising sources of design inspiration is the easy part.
 Knowing what to do with it and how to use it is quite another.